 If that box were 14 x 14 x 14, the Dimensional Weight would increase to 16.53 lbs. (round up to 17 lbs.) and you’re looking at an increase to $20.35!
 A couple inches of box size could cost you $4.42 more to ship a single package.

 As you can see, this can multiply quickly and drain any shipping margins you might have.

 This change in calculating shipping for larger packages makes it crucial for merchants shipping larger packages that contain potentially lighter items to optimize packaging.
 If you can reasonably fit items into a smaller package, you’ll absolutely want to explore your options.

-Want an easy way to find the dimensional weight of a package?
-Use our dimensional weight calculator to calculate dimensional weight in a snap.
+Want an easy way to find your package’s dimensional weight?
+Use our dimensional weight calculator.

 What happens if I get it wrong?

 Whether you’re in a hurry and didn’t think to measure, or you thought you could sneak one past the USPS, you’ll end up getting charged.
 In 2017, the USPS implemented Automated Package Verification, which scans and weighs packages as they’re being processed.